josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/20251122_wtf_are_these_hideen_uploads_i_am_too_tired_for_this_bs_🤣.md

 because "the node list in your head", when we are taling about a gpt list in the same chat?

 sir, i am WHEEZING.

+---

+it is if it can only accept that it's racist if it's about misinterpreting your trauma?

+It if it cannot accept that the system is inherently racist.

+The system is inherently racist.

+We have spent a long time evidence exactly why it is inherently racist.

+We have spent a long time evidence why even if no one was intending it to be, it is in function, creating an apartheid system.

+We've spent a long time evidencing how necessary it is if we are in shared data spaces and in shared data infrastructure, with a system with a formalised apartheid, that this means that it is seem to be incredibly costly, to step down as a country, and how much of an incentive varies is to increase and heighten those differences in data sets, and how open for abuse they are.

+I would suggest to prevent really gives a shit about not being racist?

+Start actually not being racist?

+It's really that simple.

+however, I am aware that there is a lot of power and capital which can be extracted from inherent inequality in the system.

+still think whoever is still clinging onto this idea?
+Really needs to do a reality check.

+This is eating our country alive.

+We cannot keep doing this and sustain ourselves.

+---